 As I am wont to do when I travel, I brought along my camera and snapped a few photographs.
-It was pretty dark in the food tasting area (I’m not much for using flash) but I think I captured enough to illustrate that should you find yourself on the beautiful west coast of Puerto Rico (the Porta del Sol!) next June, you may not want to miss this dynamic event.
+It was pretty dark in the food tasting area (and I didn’t bring my flash) but I think I captured enough to illustrate that should you find yourself on the beautiful west coast of Puerto Rico (the Porta del Sol!) next June, you may not want to miss this dynamic event.

 THE BIG STAGE